 Mission & Authority:

 The Scholarship and Trust administration Committee was created by Article 18 at the Annual Town Meeting in April, 2017, to replace the John Anderson Francis Family Scholarship Committee and the Town Scholarship Committee.
-It is an advisory board comprised of three regular members and one alternate member appointed by the board of selectmen, and two regular members and one alternate member appointed by the School Committee to administer the John Anderson Francis Family Scholarship Fund, the Captain Joseph F. Oliver Scholarship Fund, the Town Scholarship Fund and such other public trusts as the Committee may be assigned by the Board of Selectmen.
-Such administration is in accordance with the terms of each trust, as amended, or, if change circumstances necessitate amendment, by agreement of the Board of Selectmen, and, in the case of Scholarship Funds, the School Committee.
-Investment of principal of each trust is determined by the Town, unless otherwise provided by the creator of such trust.
+It is an advisory Board comprised of three regular members and one alternate member appointed by the board of selectmen, and two regular members and one alternate member appointed by the School Committee to administer the John Anderson Francis Family Scholarship Fund, the Captain Joseph F. Oliver Scholarship Fund, the Town Scholarship Fund and such other public Trusts as the Committee may be assigned by the Board of Selectmen.
+Such administration is in accordance with the terms of each Trust, as amended, or, if changed circumstances necessitate amendment, by agreement of the Board of Selectmen, and, in the case of Scholarship Funds, the School Committee.
+Investment of principal of each Trust is determined by the Town, unless otherwise provided by the creator of such Trust.

-JOHN ANDERSON FRANCIS FAMILY SCHOLARSHIP, established by the will of Cecilia C. Francis, available to students that have graduated from Provincetown Schools subsequent to 2009 and gone on to graduate from a high school on Cape Cod.
-May be awarded to graduating high school seniors or those currently enrolled in college or graduate or professional school and who have completed at least one year of college.
+JOHN ANDERSON FRANCIS FAMILY SCHOLARSHIP, established by the will of Cecilia C. Francis, available to students that have completed eighth grade in the Provincetown School system and gone on to graduate from a high school on Cape Cod.
+May be awarded to graduating High School Seniors or to those currently enrolled in college or graduate or professional school and who have completed at least one year of college.
 High School Seniors must submit their application by May 15 of their graduating year.
 Students who have completed at least one year of college must submit their applications by October 1.
 It is not recommended that students submit their applications early since the application must include a transcript of the classes they have completed prior to the application date.
 This Scholarship may be awarded for up to four years of college and two years of post-graduate study.

 The provisions of Ms. Francis’s will were implemented by Article 41 at the Annual Town Meeting in March, 1984 and a memorandum of agreement between the Board of Selectmen and School Committee, 84E-0022-G1.
 The amendment to reflect the closing of Provincetown High School was approved by the Board of Selectmen on May 13, 2013.

-CAPTAIN JOSEPPH F. OLIVER SCHOLARSHIP, established by the will of Captain Joseph F. Oliver, available to students residing in Provincetown or Truro at the time of graduation from high school, and who have successfully completed their first year of college after graduating from Provincetown High School prior to 2013 or from a Cape Cod High School thereafter.
-When Provincetown High School closed, the requirements of graduation from Provincetown High School was eliminated, Pursuant to a vote of the Board of Selectmen on May 13, 2013.
+CAPTAIN JOSEPH F. OLIVER SCHOLARSHIP, established by the will of Captain Joseph F. Oliver, available to students residing in Provincetown or Truro at the time of graduation from High School, and who have successfully completed their first year of college after graduating from Provincetown High School prior to 2013 or from a Cape Cod High School thereafter.
+When Provincetown High School closed, the requirement of graduation from Provincetown High School was eliminated, Pursuant to a vote of the Board of Selectmen on May 13, 2013.
 Applications must be submitted by October 1.
 It is not recommended that students submit their applications early since the application must include a transcript of the classes they have completed prior to the application date.
 This Scholarship may be awarded for up to three years of college and two years of post-graduate study.

-TOWN SCHOLARSHIP is awarded to a single graduating high school senior who resides in Provincetown and has achieved a distinguished academic record.
+TOWN SCHOLARSHIP is awarded to a single graduating High School Senior each year who resides in Provincetown and has achieved a distinguished academic record.
 The student must also attach an essay as directed by the Application form.
-The funds for this scholarship are contributed by residents and friends of the Town.
+The funds for this Scholarship are contributed by residents and friends of the Town.

-- Student Account for the next Semester (which indicates the Student is enrolled and reflects tuition costs, room and board fees, and other charges along with credits for grants, scholarships and payments)
+o Student Account for the next Semester (which indicates the Student is enrolled and reflects tuition costs, room and board fees, and other charges along with credits for grants, scholarships and payments)